AbeerAhmadAS/VideoGame/README.md

 ![Java](https://img.shields.io/badge/Java-11-green)
 ![Spring Boot](https://img.shields.io/badge/Spring%20Boot-2.5-blue)

-This repository contains a game library code project built with Java and Spring Boot.
-The project is designed to manage and organize information about video games, including details such as title, platform, genre, release year, and user reviews.
-It also allows users to interact with the library by adding, updating, and deleting games.
+This repository contains Video Game System project built with Java and Spring Boot.
+The project is designed to manage and organize information about video games, including details about designer, game and player.
+It also allows  different users to interact with each other.

 ## Table of Contents
 - [Overview](#overview)